 There will be many obstacles to success and many temptations to quit.
-Unlike a task we can check off our to do list, a defining purpose is something we strive for and continue to strive for throughout our career.
+Unlike a task we can check off our to-do list, a defining purpose is something we strive for and continue to strive for throughout our career.
 We need it to keep us focussed and grounded.
 Finding our defining purpose allows you to prioritize our time and efforts, but how do we identify this elusive purpose?

 What’s important to us?

 The simplest way to identify our defining purpose is to think of what matters most to us.
 Next think about why it matters most.
-Our defining purpose is likely closely associated to what we think is most important.
+Our defining purpose is likely strongly associated to what we think is most important.
 Our values and vision greatly influence it.
 If our family is most important to us because we love them, our defining purpose may be to provide for our family.
-Knowing what is important helps us in our decision making and prioritization and also helps us get over the first hurdle.
+Knowing what is important helps us in our decision-making and prioritization and also helps us get over the first hurdle.

 What are our strengths?

 Our personality and strengths also contribute a lot to our purpose.
 We should identify our strengths and what we like to do.
 It may surprise us to find out that they are not necessarily the same thing.
-Aligning our passions with our strengths is a good way to ensure that we invest our talent in what we actually want to spend our time doing.
+Aligning our passions with our strengths is a good way to ensure that we invest our talent in what we want to spend our time doing.

 Where do others fit in?

 It’s our life but other people are part of it and influence it for better or for worse.
 How do our colleagues, friends and family fit in?
-These questions may seem irrelevant but they greatly influence our career decisions.
+These questions may seem irrelevant, but they greatly influence our career decisions.
 It is important to know the value of the people in your life to avoid having regrets about the critical decisions you make to accommodate them.
 Are we willing to sacrifice certain relationships for our career?
 Will the people that matter to us understand our sacrifices?
 For our relationships to survive our tough decisions our purpose has to be clear and understood even if not fully agreed upon.